Get Pre-Approved For Your Car Loan Apply Now

 What are studded tires and how do they work?

-Standard summer or all-season tires are made from rubber compounds that stiffen in low temperatures, which lessens their ability to grip.
-Winter tires, by contrast, are made from special rubber compounds that don’t stiffen in low temperatures, allowing them to stay more elastic and maintain their grip.
+Aside from snow and ice, the biggest risk factor in winter driving is the cold itself – especially when it comes to tire traction.
+Standard summer or all-season tires are made from rubber compounds that stiffen in low temperatures, which lessens their ability to grip the road.
+Winter tires, by contrast, are made from special rubber compounds that don’t stiffen in low temperatures, allowing them to stay more elastic and maintain their grip in cold weather.

 winter tire vs all-season vs all-weather